WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_11.md

 But shall we say, 'From man'?"--they were afraid of the people, for they all held that John really was a prophet.

 ###### 33
 So they answered Jesus, "We do not know."
-And Jesus said to them, **"Neither will I tell you by what authority I do these things."** ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Jesus said to them, **"Neither will I tell you by what authority I do these things."**

 ***